ethanpailes/rfcs/text/0000-packages-as-namespaces.md

 motivation is the weakest of the motivations presented here because it is already possible to determine crate authorship.

-# A note on terminology

-TODO(ethan): remove this and useages of these keywords

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation